M66B/FairEmail/FAQ.md

 If your device has an [AMOLED](https://en.wikipedia.org/wiki/AMOLED) screen, you can save battery usage while viewing messages by switching to the black theme.

-By default auto optimize in the receive settings is enabled, which will switch an account to periodically checking for new messages when the email server:
+If auto optimize in the receive settings is enabled, an account will automatically be switched to periodically checking for new messages when the email server:

 * Says '*Still here*' within 3 minutes
 * The email server does not support push messages
 * The keep-alive interval is lower than 12 minutes

+In addition, the trash and spam folders will be automatically set to checking for new messages after three successive [too many simultaneous connections](#user-content-faq23) errors.

 <br />